Routes to the Chinese markets

 There are many Chinese citizens visiting and been educational world-wide.
 This is normally where an interest in your locally marketed products starts.

-People visiting your local market can see your products in the context of use, look and feel, etc. Often this will be shared on Chinese social media and interest can grow.
+People visiting your local market can see your products in the context of use, look and feel.
+Often this will be shared on Chinese social media and interest can grow.

 Developing business relationships with Chinese social media users with large followers will greatly help with sales in your local market.
-Engage with your local Chinese interest, customers and supplier them with your internet contents links.
-Allow pictures etc. to be taken.
-If your have your band registered in China you are protected long term.
+Engage with your local Chinese interest customers and supply them with your internet contents links.
+Allow pictures to be taken.
+If you have your brand registered in China, you are protected long term.

-Travel industry and some products a view / demonstration helps understanding; an internet media present is criteria e.g. video, on line brochure, CGI (computer-generated imagery), etc. hosted where the Chinese market can see it in China.
+Some products require a view / demonstration helps understanding; an internet media presence is critical e.g. video, on line brochure, CGI (computer-generated imagery), etc. hosted where the Chinese market can see it in China.

-This is why Access to China is developing Wit ravel and B2B66 in mainland China.
+This is why Access to China is developing Wit travel and B2B66 in mainland China.
 Taking your business information into the heart of China.

-Chinese visitor to your local market can be supported by;
+Chinese visitors to your local market can be supported by;

-- Internet present locally and accessibility presents in mainland China with few words in Chinese introducing your business and key products / services.
+- Internet presence locally and accessibility presence in mainland China with a few words in Chinese introducing your business and key products / services.